 So there will be more motions to charge your Tesla, such as take the adapter out of the car, connect the adapter to the home charger, plug it in the Tesla, etc. It might not be a problem for most people.

-We’re going to pick the 4 best home chargers for Tesla on the market now, and will update the information regularly as there are so many updates going on in this industry.
+We’re going to pick the top 5 best home chargers for Tesla on the market now, and will update the information regularly as there are so many updates going on in this industry.

 Dimensions (without cable): 15″ x 12″ x 9.5″ | Cable Length: 24ft | Voltage: 240V | Amperage: 16/24/32/40A | Maximum Power Output: 9.6kW | Weatherproof Rating: NEMA 4 | Charging Type: J1772 Plug (NEMA 14-50 or Hardwire) | Smart or Non-Smart Charger: Non-Smart Charger

-The Grizzl-E level 2 EV charger is the most robust and affordable EV home charger on the market.
+The Grizzl-E Level 2 EV charger is the most robust EV home charger on the market.

 Everything is done in Canada, and parts are coming from the USA.

-The manufacturer made the PCB (Printed Circuit Board) as one solid piece without any moving parts, a very well-engineered board.
+The manufacturer made the PCB (Printed Circuit Board) as one solid piece without any moving parts.
+The PCB a very well-engineered board.

 The reason for that is to prolong the life of the board because any moving part inside the board will cause problems with time.